 On Flink UI, we see the pipeline polls messages and performs the main transform in multiple tasks while keeping Kafka offset commit as a separate task.
 Note that, although I added a flag (use_deprecated_read) to use the legacy read (ReadFromKafkaViaUnbounded), the splittable DoFn based read (ReadFromKafkaViaSDF) is used.
 It didn’t happen when I used Flink 1.16.3, and I’m looking into it.
 It looks okay to go through the example pipelines, but check this issue before deciding which read to use in production.

-On Kafka UI, we can check the output messages include the frequent word details as well as window start/end timestamps.
+On Kafka UI, we can check the output message includes frequent word details as well as window start/end timestamps.

 Calculate the maximal word length